Mergers & acquisitions: The 10 steps for project success

 M&A activity spawns projects, and sometimes there are too many of them.
 M&A projects are usually managed as large programs; one single integration program can encompass up to 1,000 projects and last two to three years.
 Thus, 40,000 M&A transactions represent up to 40 million projects!
 Leaders need to make trade-offs, accelerating some projects and delaying or suspending others.
 This requires some self-knowledge and soul searching.
 What is the best use of our existing and future financial and operational capacities?
+What are the few but mighty goals which we need to define to be successful?
 Which projects will create the most value for our company and its stakeholders?
 Providing the means to answer those questions more rationally is precisely the objective of what is called “project portfolio management.”

 - See the whole puzzle

 Recognize that the current M&A project and the myriad sub-projects are only one part of a larger set of projects for the corporation as a whole, which most likely is going through other larger transformation projects at the same time.M&A projects are usually managed as a large program, and these projects can become complex algorithms involving multiple departments.
 You may be counting on IT staff to do A for you and marketing to do B, but meanwhile, their calendars say X and Y.

 Time may be relative in the universe at large, but it is truly linear for M&A activity.
 Any merger or acquisition is essentially a transaction with a beginning, a middle and an end.
 To be sure, the exact dates of the “beginning” and the “end” are debatable, but once they are defined, a timeline can be sketched.
 Before communicating the acquisition and integration timeline, make sure you apply project estimation best practices.
 Define a top-down high-level plan and adjust it with a thorough bottom-up estimation based on the detailed planning of the individual projects.
 Once the timeline is officially communicated, it can focus the organization in delivering the plans.